You’ve just been promoted to management – Congratulations, you’ve made it. After that, you can sit back and let everyone

 I took over a team a few years ago and came in hot.
 Super hot.
 Before I had a chance to get to know them or their challenges, I tried to fix them, and as you can imagine, the team immediately reacted to my approach.
 It was obvious.
 I took a massive step back from that misstep and acknowledged my mistake.
 I asked for their forgiveness for my mistake, and we moved on — as a team.
 This team forgave me for my brief moment of insanity, and in that forgiveness, we built a team that excelled.

 Truth No. 5: You just added more customers

 As a manager, you have more customers than when you were an individual contributor.
 Whether you are customer-facing or not, once you join management, you have just added complexity to what success means to you.
 In addition to your customers, you’ll have leaders, peers, and politics to navigate.
 Even as you rise in the ranks of middle management, success in middle management is being able to satisfy, nudge, collaborate, and ultimately win over all of these new customers.

 Truth No. 6: Your team does not come to you with blank slates

 Whether taking on a new team or leading your existing team, every single one of your employees will have baggage – good and bad.
 If you are taking on your current team, some may resist your leadership and even feel jealous of your promotion.
 If you are building a new team, you’ll want to ensure that you know how to manage each team member and the best way to get at that is to ask them.
 Some managers would bristle at this, and I understand, but I’ve rarely found that being the alpha in a room commands the respect you’d want on day one.
-After day one, what you do after day one how you support the team and the team goals, will respect you.
+After day one, how you support the team and the team goals will define you.